Is a Meeting Required?

 Meetings can be very efficient, or they can waste time.
-To ensure that you conduct an efficient meeting, you first need to ask yourself: is a meeting actually required?
+To ensure the efficiency of a meeting, it is essential to begin by asking: is a meeting actually required?

 The Cost of Meetings